 Afcon 2021: Sudan’s best not enough against ‘quality’ Nigeria – Tia

-Coach Burhan Tia acknowledged that Sudan did all they possibly could against Nigeria, albeit, it was not good enough to rescue them from defeat.
+Coach Burhan Tia acknowledged that Sudan did all they possibly could against Nigeria, but it was not good enough to rescue them from defeat.

 Lifted by their 0-0 draw against Guinea Bissau in their opening group game, the Falcons of Jediane went into Saturday’s Africa Cup of Nations match with the ambition of outshining Augustine Eguavoen’s men.